Smoothing maps into algebraic sets and spaces of flat connections: Introduction

-The problem of smoothing maps into real algebraic sets seems like a natural one, so we were surprised that we could not find any mention of it in the literature.
-We consulted several experts in real algebraic geometry, and some expected our result to be true, while others expected it to be false.
+The problem of smoothing maps into algebraic sets seems natural, but we have not found mention of it in the literature.
+We consulted several experts in real algebraic geometry; some expected our result to hold, and some did not.\footnote{The question of whether a continuous map from a compact smooth variety $X$ into a variety $Y$ is homotopic to a \e{regular} map has been considered by several authors, and in general the answer is negative~\cite{Bochnak-Kucharz, Ghiloni, Kucharz-Maciejewski}.}

-Our proof proceeds by embedding $X$ as the singular set of an irreducible, quasi-projective variety $Y$ and using Hironaka's resolution of singularities theorem to find an algebraic map $\wt{Y}\to Y$ for which the inverse image of $X$ is a divisor with normal crossing singularities.
-Using basic facts about neighborhoods of algebraic sets, this reduces the problem to the case of normal crossing divisors, which can be handled by differential-geometric means.
-We note that there is also a version of this result for smoothing out maps from non-compact manifolds into compact algebraic sets.
+Our proof proceeds by embedding $X$ as the singular set of an irreducible, quasi-projective variety $Y$ and using a resolution of singularities $\wt{Y}\to Y$ for which the inverse image of $X$ is a divisor with normal crossing singularities.
+Basic facts about neighborhoods of algebraic sets then reduce the problem to the case of normal crossing divisors, which can be handled by differential-geometric means.
+We note that a small modification of our arguments can prove a version of this result for smoothing out maps from non-compact manifolds into compact algebraic sets.

-We apply our results to give information about \e{fiberwise flat} families of bundles over surfaces (Proposition~\ref{fwf}) and to study the space of flat, unitary connections on bundles over compact, aspherical manifolds.
-For such a bundle $E\to M$, we prove in Section~\ref{flat-sec} that
+In the remainder of the paper, we apply Theorem \ref{smoothing theorem} to study the topology of spaces of flat connections over aspherical manifolds and their associated moduli spaces.
+In particular, given a discrete group $\Gamma$ such that $B\Gamma$ has the homotopy type of a finite CW complex, we study the functorial map

-and Corollary~\ref{cokernel} then yields cohomological lower bounds on the ranks of the homotopy groups $\pi_* \fc (E)$.
-In particular, $\flatc (E)$ has infinitely many connected components if $H^3 (M; \bbQ) \neq 0$ and $\rk(E)$ is sufficiently large.
-This result appears to be new even in the case where $M$ is the 3-torus, and is in contrast with $2$--dimensional Yang--Mills theory, which shows that $\flatc(E)$ is highly connected when $E$ is a flat bundle over a surface (see Ramras~\cite[Proposition 4.9]{Ramras-surface}, for instance).
+from the space of complex-valued group homomorphisms to the space of based continuous maps between classifying spaces.
+If $B\Gamma$ is homotopy equivalent to a smooth manifold, then (\ref{intial}) may be interpreted as the inclusion of the moduli space of based flat connections into the moduli space of based connections.
+We prove